Fernanda Gattinoni: Approach and legacy

 She was a minimalist and worked her embroidery into her designs.
 Gattinoni referred to her designs as "elegant and sober" and disliked of gowns that revealed too much, saying "Nakedness is not stylish.”
 In 2002, she commented what elegance meant to her and was critical of gimmicks to attract attention: "Rules exist: no extravagance and no nudity.
 I've struggled my whole life to teach women that transparent clothes are useless – they tantalise but don't seduce.
 What mystery is left for these poor men to unveil?"

 According to Lola Galán of El País, Gattinoni "was always faithful to the criteria of orthodox elegance, and hated, for example, transparencies and excessive suits.
 'The nude excites, but does not conquer,' she used to say to his clients."
 She frequently went to her headquarters until the final days of her life.
 The correspondent for The Times noted "She rose at seven in the morning, and after coffee would be at mass at 9am.
 From church she would go straight to her shop, office, studio and workrooms, and not emerge again until well into the evening."

 A street in Rome was announced as being named for her.
 The Sistema Informativo Unificato per le Soprintendenze Archivistiche holds a collection of papers from the period between 1935 and 2009.
 They include her drawings, costume making materials and media materials.
-In 2010, an biography of Gattinoni authored by Aldo D'Ambrosi and Nuovi Autori and called Cent’anni di stile, Vita di Fernanda Gattinoni creatrice di alta moda e di concrete utopie was published.
+In 2010, a biography of Gattinoni authored by Aldo D'Ambrosi and Nuovi Autori and called Cent’anni di stile, Vita di Fernanda Gattinoni creatrice di alta moda e di concrete utopie was published.
 Four years later, a garden in Rome was named after her and a toponymic plaque bearing the inscription "Giardino Fernanda Gattinoni: Sarta e Creatrice di moda (1907–2002)" was inaugurated in January 2015.